tigran000/toDoApp/README.md

-An express web application that has following features
+An express web application that has following features:

 Simple web app - todo app (CRUD)